EMI in Your High Speed Design: Understand the Signal Rise Time

 Many engineers I have taught in the past do not think of digital signals as waves, rather they look at digital signals as being either on or off, where the electric field exists everywhere throughout the interconnect that carries the digital signal.
 At very low interconnect lengths, this is technically correct, but it does not mean that short interconnects exhibit more or less EMI.
 The rising signal transition still creates EMI at a range of frequencies, rather than at a single frequency.

 Compared to digital signals, analog signals are simple.
 The main factor to concern yourself with is the signal frequency and propagation delay due to the finite speed of electromagnetic waves.
 A comparison between the oscillation period (i.e., inverse of the signal frequency) and the propagation delay in a given interconnect determines whether you need to worry about transmission line behavior and whether trace termination becomes critical.

-There is No Magic Bullet
+Potential Solutions: There is No Magic Bullet